Athens High School (Ohio): History

 The first public supported Athens High School in Athens, Ohio graduated nine students in 1859.
 Athens High School held classes in at least three different buildings from the 1850s until the current building opened in The Plains in 1968.
 Athens High School as known today was formed in 1967 by the merger of the students from The Plains High School, Chauncey-Dover High School, and Athens High School.

 On September 16, 2010, a tornado came over The Plains, destroying/damaging many homes and businesses plus destroying most of the football field/track, and damaging the high school.
 With the help of many, the school reopened in four days and the stadium/track was rebuilt by September 2011.

-Today Athens High School is home for students in grades 9th - 12th with many students grade 11th - 12th attending classes at Tri-County Career Center in Nelsonville.
+Today Athens High School is home for students in grades 9th - 12th with many students grade 11th - 12th attending classes at the Tri-County Career Center in Nelsonville.

 School Information

 In the last ten years the student body has ranged in size from 180 to 230 per-grade level.
 The school has a number of students each year use the post secondary enrollment options which enables students to take college classes for high school & college credit.
 This is free to the student and their parents.

-Advanced Placement courses include; English Language & Composition, US History, European History, Chemistry, Physics A, Calculus AB, US Government & Politics, Spanish & French Language, Computer Science A.
+Advanced Placement courses include; English Language & Composition, US History, European History, Chemistry, Physics A, Calculus AB, US Government & Politics, Spanish Language, French Language, Computer Science A.

-In the 2013-2014 school year, Athens High School received an 83.5% Performance Index, with 91.2% of its students graduating in four years.
+In the 2013–14 school year, Athens High School received an 83.5% Performance Index, with 91.2% of its students graduating in four years.

-Graduation Requirements include 4 Units of English, 3 Units of Social Studies, Science, & Mathematics, 1/2 Unit of Arts/Humanities, Health, Practical Arts, and PE.
+Graduation Requirements include 4 Units of English, 4 Units of Mathematics, 3 Units of Social Studies, and Science, 1/2 Unit of Health, and PE.

 In a normal graduating class, 60% to 70% of students plan on attending a 4-year college, with 15% to 25% attending a 2-year college.

 Athletics

 Athens High School is a member school of the Ohio High School Athletic Association.
 It offers 11 boys sports (Cheerleading, Baseball, Basketball, Cross Country, Football, Golf, Swimming & Diving, Soccer, Tennis, Track & Field and Wrestling) and 11 girls sports (Cheerleading, Basketball, Cross Country, Golf, Softball, Swimming & Diving, Soccer, Tennis, Track & Field, Volleyball, and Wrestling).
-The 2014 Bulldogs football team was the first team ever to make it to the OHSAA state final, but lost the contest to Toledo Central Catholic 56-52 to finish 14-1 for the season.
+The 2014 Bulldogs football team was the first team ever to make it to the OHSAA state final, but lost the contest to Toledo Central Catholic 56–52 to finish 14–1 for the season.
 In late 2019, Athens High School officially renamed their football stadium after 2015 graduate and 2019 Heisman Trophy winner Joe Burrow, after his Heisman Trophy acceptance speech brought in over $600K in donations to the Athens County Food Pantry.